 Misa del Gallo

-Midnight Mass on Christmas Eve is called Misa del Gallo (The Mass of the Rooster).
+Another one of the religious traditions in Spain, the midnight mass on Christmas Eve is called Misa del Gallo (The Mass of the Rooster).
 This event is known as The Mass of the Rooster because it’s believed that a rooster crowed at midnight the day that Jesus was born.

 In Spain, attendees first light small oil lamps in their home before setting out to the church.
 In Bolivia, people only eat after mass, usually a traditional dish of picana de pollo, a chicken stew with carrots, peas, and potatoes.
-In Puerto Rico, the Misa del Gallo is just one of a series of nine.

 Reyes Magos (Three Kings Day) starts on January 5th with a reenactment of the arrival of the Three Kings.
 The Spanish Christmas tradition features a parade, Cabalgata de los Reyes, where the Three Kings arrive on horseback or on decorated floats, and throw treats and presents to the children.